praveek/launch.en/help/extension-reference/web/core-extension/overview.md

 }
 ```

-If the custom code data element is being retrieved as part of a rule execution, a variable named `event` will automatically be available that you may reference from within your custom code.
+If the custom code data element is being retrieved as part of a rule execution, a variable named `event` automatically becomes available, which you can reference from within your custom code.
 The `event` object will contain useful information about the event that triggered the rule.
 The easiest way to determine what event data is available is to log `event` to the console from within your custom code:

 ```javascipt
 console.log(event);
 return true;
 ```

 Run the rule in a browser and inspect the logged event object in the browser's console.
-Once you understand what information is available under the various rules that may use your data element, you can use it for programmitic decisioning within your custom code or return a piece of the `event` object as the data element's value.
+Once you understand what information is available under the various rules that may use your data element, you can use it for programmatic decisioning within your custom code or return a piece of the `event` object as the data element's value.

 ### DOM attribute